jrialland/javaformatter-cli/README.md

 # javaformatter-cli
 Quick and dirty commandline tool that cleans up source code the way I like.
-It uses the  Eclipse code java formatter (and its default behavoir by default).
+It uses the  Eclipse code java formatter (and its default behavior by default).
 - It can also add a text header at the beginning of java files
 - It also formats xml files